canonical/ubuntu-packaging-guide/docs/how-to/download-new-upstream-version.rst

 .. note::
-    If the source package does not contain a ``watch`` file, there may be an explaination and instructions in the ``README.source`` or ``README.debian`` file (if available) that tell you how to proceed.
+    If the source package does not contain a ``watch`` file, there may be an explanation and instructions in the ``README.source`` or ``README.debian`` file (if available) that tell you how to proceed.

 .. caution::
-    Only if there is no automatic download mechanism and you can't find any download instructions, you should download any upstream file manually.
+    You should only download any upstream file(s) manually if there is no automatic download mechanism and you can't find any download instructions.

-    Remember that a package may get distributed to hundred thousands of users.
+    Remember that a package may get distributed to hundreds of thousands of users.
     Humans are the weakest link in this distribution chain, because we may accidentally miss or skip a verification step, misspell a URL, copy the wrong URL or copy a URL only partially, etc.

-If you just want to check if a new update is available, but you don't want to download anything you can run the following command from the root of the source tree::
+If you just want to check if a new update is available, but you don't want to download anything, you can run the following command from the root of the source tree::

     uscan --safe